-- Be able to safely remove it and return it to its rack - Be able to maneuver it on the water - Choose a boat that is appropriate for your weight and size - Use of any team boat (except in a coached group) requires approval from a Club Captain.
-Pathways to independent rowing may include one or all of the following:private or shared lessons with 1 other crew. must be cleared from private coach to row in class. must be able to demonstrate safe steering, ability to not flip
+- Be able to safely remove it and return it to its rack - Be able to maneuver it on the water - Choose a boat that is appropriate for your weight and size - Use of any boat smaller than 4x-/4- (except in a coached group) requires that you pass a flip test - Approval is required to row in eights without a safety launch.
+Contact the Club Captains.